Team Kiwi Racing: History

-TKR punched well above their weight as part of the Australian V8 Supercar Championship, as a privateer team that did not enjoy the benefits of factory support.
+TKR competed in the Australian V8 Supercar Championship as a privateer team that did not enjoy the benefits of factory support.
 TKR achieved their first podium finishes at the Canberra street race, their first Pole Position at the 2004 Winton round in very trying conditions then achieved a podium place for the round in the 2005 Shanghai round, finishing third for the round.
 TKR finished 6th in Perth after leading the entire race from start to within 100m of the finish line where Radisich was spun around coming onto the front straight while leading.
 A top 8 position finish at Bathurst, 3rd in race 2 in Canberra and a number of other top ten results and not worthy achievements in the Supercars Championship.

 During the 2006 Bathurst 1000 endurance race at Mount Panorama, driver Paul Radisich crashed at around 200 km/h head on into a tyre barrier, flipping the car on the roof.
 The roof had to be cut off to get Radisich out and he was taken to hospital where he was in a serious but stable condition.
 The car was so badly damaged that the team was unable to race at the following Indy 300 round on the Gold Coast.
 To honor the teams Supercar franchise agreement the team leased a chassis from Paul Morris Motorsport to replace the damaged car for the remainder of the season, with former driver Craig Baird and young NZ driver Chris Pither driving the car at the Tasmania & Bahrain rounds respectively.
 The car was then driven by Fujitsu V8 driver Tony Evangelou for the final round at Phillip Island.

 For the 2007 season, TKR, Ford Performance Racing and Prodrive Australia entered discussions that would see TKR buy an FPR Falcon with technical support from FPR.
 Despite many thinking this was a factory backed deal with support from Ford NZ and Ford Australia, this was not the case.
 TKR was grouped with FPR due to their technical partnership, reducing TKR's available test days.
 Radisich was retained as the lead driver, although he missed the season opening Clipsal 500 as his recovery from the Bathurst accident continued.
 In May 2007 a dispute between Radisich, TKR and FPR broke out.
 Radisich accused TKR of breaching its contract with FPR and went out to the media with a statement saying in some way TKR had breached their contact with Radisich, despite Radisich being contracted to TKR not FPR in any manner, way, shape or form and even before TKR and FPR had officially parted ways or TKR announcing what plans TKR had in pace post FPR.